 Alongside rising capacity needs, data centers are also being driven by the twin pressures of rising energy costs and increased awareness of their environmental impact.
 The challenge facing IT and data center professionals is to reduce energy consumption without affecting the reliability of their servers, data storage equipment or network.

-A modern UPS is designed with a low total cost of ownership in mind and equipped with technologies to increase efficiency and reduce maintenance and servicing costs.
+Modern UPS design keeps low total cost of ownership in mind and equips UPSes with technologies to increase efficiency and reduce maintenance and servicing costs.
 It does more than simply reduce energy costs, it gives IT professionals the tools to maximise network runtime, resiliency and prolong its service life.

 So, attention is now turning to how a UPS’s efficiencies can be turned to deliver more return on investment and drive down the data center’s environmental impact even further.

-Renewable energy can be inconsistent, but a modern UPS can help grid operators to overcome some volatility, ensuring the data center contributes to the use of renewable energy and is rewarded for it.
+Renewable energy can be inconsistent, but modern UPS design can help grid operators to overcome some volatility, ensuring the data center contributes to the use of renewable energy and is rewarded for it.

 The primary example of this is using a UPS as a reserve to contain a grid’s demand-supply balance, where data centers immediately respond to grid-level power demands to keep frequencies within allowed boundaries to help the grid operators avoid widescale power outages.